GambitGamesLLC/unity-neuroguide-energy/README.md

 Relies on several `Unity Asset Store` plugins as well as Open Source `Gambit Games` packages

 Please make sure the proper `scripting define symbols` and packages are imported into your project.
-This should happen automatically when opening this repo in Unity3D thanks to the package manager.
+When opening this project for the first time, the package manager should grab the appropriate versions of these packages for you.

 Check the package repos directly for their `scripting define symbols`, `namespaces` and guides.